endlessm/eos-image-builder/README.md

 Design
 ======

-EOB is designed to be simple.
+EIB is designed to be simple.
 It is written in bash script and has just enough flexibility to meet our needs.
 The simplicity allows us to have a complete in-house understanding of the build system, enabling smooth organic growth as our requirements evolve.
 The build master(s) who maintain